mathematica-pub/frontend-shared-packages/projects/viz-components/code-snippets/test-code-snippets.md

-# Code Snippets rules
+## Code Snippets Limitations

-1. all configs need to be declared with a constructor of the form
+1. All configs need to be declared with a constructor of the form:

 ```
 constructor(init?: Partial<ClassName>) {